 Santa Barbara is one of the finest cities you can visit on the West Coast during the fall season.
 There’s so much to do here that you’ll be busy dawn to dusk!
 Not to mention the gorgeous weather, beautiful landscape, and the cultural liveliness that gets even sharper this time of year.
-Here are our favorite ways to enjoy the fall season here:
+Here are our favorite ways to enjoy Santa Barbara activities in the fall:

 Take the Santa Barbara Wine Tour and Picnic